Most Accurate Home Value Estimators of 2025

-Home value estimators can give you a rough idea of your property’s value, but they’re not precise enough for critical decisions like setting a list price.
-These tools rely on general data like basic home features, recent sales, and market trends, which means they can miss important details.
+Home value estimators can give you a rough idea of your property's value, but they're not precise enough for critical decisions like setting a list price.

 A comparative market analysis (CMA) by a local realtor is a far better option for a more accurate and reliable valuation.
-A realtor will consider specific factors unique to your home and neighborhood, giving you a clearer picture of your property’s true worth.
+A realtor will consider specific factors unique to your home and neighborhood, giving you a clearer picture of your property's worth.

-5 most accurate home value estimators, ranked
+5 most accurate home value estimators of 2025

 We tested the most popular home value estimators over three weeks, running properties through each estimator and comparing the results.
 These five estimators provided the best results.